pssst/pssst/README.md

 Pssst! ![Build Status](https://travis-ci.org/pssst/pssst.png)
 ======
-[Pssst!](https://www.pssst.name) is a simple and secure way to communicate.
+[Pssst](https://www.pssst.name) is a simple and secure way to communicate.

-Created and maintained by Christian and Christian only for the joy of it (and hopefully for the joy of others too).
-Its design is based upon open standards and the current state of cryptography.
+It consists of a server and a command line interface (CLI).
+We are not a service provider, but we provide you with tools to start your own service.
+These tools build upon open standards and strong end-to-end encryption.

-As this project is under continuous development, we advise you to please use this code and run your own server.
+As this project is under continuous development, we advise you to not rely on our server and run your own.
 We may change things, we may break things.

+Created by Christian & Christian only for the joy of it (and others).

 Install
 -------